Law Graduate Jobs – Training the firm’s future lawyers

 Our law graduate scheme is designed to identify, assess and train the firm’s next generation of lawyers.

 We strongly believe that the right people are our most important asset.
 As a result, provided provided you have a law degree or LPC qualification, when recruiting we put greater weight on values, character and talent – and that in contrast, skills and knowledge can be taught.

 Too few real opportunities for a legal career – too many McJobs

 According to the Higher Education Statistics Agency, over 80,000 students enrolled to study law in the UK each year.
 In contrast, for example, the annual number of training contracts offered vary between 5,000 and 6,000.

 As a result, far too many of those who want to get into law, end up with a paralegal position offering no realistic chance of progression.
 We don’t think that’s fair.

 Our Accelerated Development Programme for Graduate Paralegals

 Here is a summary of some aspects of the programme which should give you an idea of how seriously we take the Accelerated Development Programme.
 In short, we do not see paralegals as cheap staff – but as a stepping stone in training our future lawyers;

-- Tim Bishop, as senior partner and the only equity partner of a firm with 65 staff, both reviews every CV and interviews, with a colleague, each and every paralegal personally
+- Tim Bishop, as senior partner and the only equity partner of a firm with 65 staff this personally responsible for the programme

 - Tim personally run a series of interactive workshops which he has prepared.